exercism/website-copy/pages/roadmap.md

 ### Curriculum

-We are actively working to explore what an examplar syllabus would look like for the Ruby track, considering things such as  learning pathways, goals, mentoring-burden.
+We are actively working to explore what an exemplar syllabus would look like for the Ruby track, considering things such as  learning pathways, goals, mentoring-burden.
 We will then explore where the gaps are and what new exercises might be created as part of this.
 Once we have made some basic progress we will widen the discussion to include a small set of sample tracks with active maintainers.

 ### Mentoring Tools